 The Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of future events.
 The Company is authorized to issue 500,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
-As of December 31, 2021, there were 48,300,000 Class A ordinary shares issued and outstanding, which were all subject to possible redemption and are classified outside of permanent equity in the balance sheets.
-There were no Class A ordinary shares issued or outstanding as of December 31, 2020.
+As of December 31, 2022 and 2021, there were 48,300,000 Class A ordinary shares issued and outstanding, which were all subject to possible redemption and are classified outside of permanent equity in the balance sheets.